muratk5n/thirdwave/en/index.md

 Not much news about helium-cooled nuke plants of Japan lately, what happened?
 They were supposed to be 100% safe, use a fission fuel tech named TRISO have better waste management capabilities, and will be generating H2 efficiently.
-Is it still being pursued?
+Is the tech still being pursued?

 ---

-WION: "Japan, EU say US plans to ban all exports to Russia 'simply not do-able'..
+WION: "Japan, EU say US plans to ban all exports to Russia 'simply not doable'..
 United State's proposal for the Group of Seven (G7) countries to ban all exports to Russia was met with resistance, ahead of a summit of the bloc"